 During any period of reserve forces service leave where the reserve forces pay is less than the pay that would have been paid had the member continued to be employed by the Scheme employer, the employee is not required to pay contributions under the ARC contract.
 The contributions are deemed to have been paid.

 No new A R C contracts can be taken out after 31 March 2014.
-Member can take out Additional Pension Contributions contracts – see section 12.
+Members can take out Additional Pension Contributions contracts – see section 12.

 Added years contracts

-Existing contracts entered into by members who elected before 1 April 2008 to purchase added years of membership continue unless the member elects to end the contract.
+Contracts entered into by members before 1 April 2008 to purchase added years continue unless the member elects to end the contract.
 Payments under these contracts are expressed as a percentage of the member’s pensionable pay.
 The contributions should only be deducted on the 2008 Scheme definition of pensionable pay ie excluding any pay that is pensionable in the 2014 Scheme, but which was not pensionable in the 2008 Scheme – such as non-contractual overtime.

 During any period of: